Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Conclusions

 These findings are applied to simulations of 10-year EPRV exoplanet surveys with realistic target lists and time constraints as well as practical observing constraints such as weather losses, intra-survey competition, and seasonal observability.
-We calculate and compare the expected Fisher information content for each survey and show that the results of these more comprehensive simulations are largely consistent with those of the isolated tests.
+We calculate and compare the expected parameter uncertainties for each survey and show that the results of these more comprehensive simulations are largely consistent with those of the isolated tests.
 We also quantify the absolute detection sensitivity limits we will expect to achieve and discuss our findings.
-For the Matern-5/2 activity kernel, we expect to be sensitive Earth analog exoplanets around as many as $\sim 20$ quiet stars at the $[K/\sigma_K]_\oplus>5$ level for most survey strategies, whereas for the quasiperiodic kernel, we will achieve a typical detection significance of just $[K/\sigma_K]_\oplus>1$.
+For the Mat\'ern-5/2 activity kernel, we expect to be sensitive Earth analog exoplanets around as many as $\sim 20$ quiet stars at the $[K/\sigma_K]_\oplus>5$ level for most survey strategies, whereas for the quasiperiodic kernel, we will achieve a typical detection significance of just $[K/\sigma_K]_\oplus>1$.

 We also summarize several caveats to our results, the most important of which is that our analysis implicitly assumes perfect knowledge of the GP kernels with which we represent each source of stellar variability.
 Our results show that the optimal survey strategy will depend strongly on the assumed hyperparameters and GP kernel form for certain sources of noise, suggesting that we should exercise caution in applying Fisher information analysis to specific stars for which these values are not well constrained.
 However if the kernels and hyperparameters are known to high accuracy and precision, the analysis framework we have outlined here can be a powerful tool with which we can identify more efficient and effective observing strategies both for individual stars as well as for an entire survey.